The SSCC and the Evolution of Logistics Data Carriers

 Traceability is a key part of distribution, often relying on the barcodes you see on boxes, pallets, or entire containers.
-One of the most important of these is the SSCC.
+One of the most important of these is the shipping code.
 It's a powerful tool for identifying shipments and ensuring smooth movement through warehouses, logistics hubs, and transport networks.

-In the following sections, we'll examine how the code works, how it differs from other identifiers like GTIN, and the barcodes that bring it to life.
-Lastly, Can the 2d barcode replace them in the future?
+In the following sections, we'll examine how the code works, differs from other identifiers like GTIN, and the latest logistics labeling standard that brings it to life.
+Lastly, we'll explore how this standard seamlessly transitions between traditional and modern barcodes.

 Table of Contents